Elleined/rest-api-notes/README.md

 12. Scheduler
 13. Unit Testing
 14. DTO HATEOUS Assembler
+15. Postman Endpoints
+    - Create a named host-ip-address, host-port, api-context-path, and base-url, where base-url is {{host-ip-address}}:{{host-port}}/{{api-context-path}}.
+    - Create separate environment for your git branching commonly is main and dev.
+    - Usage of random api the {{$random}}.

 # What is HATEOUS
 - Hypermedia as the Engine of Application State.